taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 func host start
 ```

-We then need to crack open the `index.js` file inside the `provision` directory and replace the boiler plate code with our own.
-Our container is hosted in a Docker Hub registry, so you will notice us pass in a `imageRegistryCredentials` parameter so that Azure knows where to get our container from.
+I then needed to crack open the `index.js` file inside the `provision` directory and replace the boilerplate code with our own.
+My container is hosted in the Docker Hub registry, so you will notice that i pass in a `imageRegistryCredentials` parameter so that Azure knows where to get our container from.

 ```javascript
 module.exports = function (context) {